Two shows, same basic concept.

 - Timed Mission: Most of the stunts in the United States, and all of them in the United Kingdom (bar the Grand Prix).
 In the United States, the time limit was usually 30 or 45 seconds, while in the United Kingdom, it was 60 seconds for most of the run, then reduced to 45 seconds later.

-- Also, the Fun House run was timed to two minutes.
+- Also, in both versions the Fun House run was timed to two minutes.

 - In College Mad House, the two minutes were divided evenly among all four contestants on the winning team (so 30 seconds each); the goal was to find all 13 tags in the house before the last player's time ran out.